Espresso: The Art of Concentration and Technical Perfection

 Espresso is not just the name of a drink; it is primarily an extraction method under high pressure (standard 9 bars).
 Here, the margin for error practically does not exist.

-| Parameter | Standard Value (Double Shot) |
+Parameter Standard Value (Double Shot)

-| Dose (In) | 17β19g of coffee |
+Dose (In) 17–19g of coffee

-| Grind | Very fine (texture of superfine flour or fine salt) |
+Grind Very fine (texture of powdered sugar or fine salt)

-Cup Anatomy: Crema, Body, and Heart
+Anatomy of a Cup: Crema, Body, and Heart

 When you look at a correctly brewed espresso in a glass, you see three layers:

-- Heart: The dark base at the very bottom, giving the brew its intensity and characteristic "strength."
+3. Heart: The dark base at the very bottom, giving the brew its intensity and characteristic "strength."

 The 3 Pillars of Home Espresso

-Espresso is equipment-intensive.
+Preparing espresso requires the right equipment.
 To achieve a "cafe-like" effect in your kitchen, you need solid foundations:

-2. Fresh beans (Espresso Roast)
+2. Fresh Beans (Espresso Roast)

-3. Technique and Scale
+3. Technique and Repeatability

 How to taste espresso?